G7 leaders kick off summit in Cornwall

-London [UK], June 12 (ANI): The Group of Seven (G7) began formally on Friday as the leaders of the world's most advaned economies gathered on the Cornish coast for the first time since the outbreak of global coronavirus pandemic.
+London [UK], June 12 (ANI): The Group of Seven (G7) summit began formally on Friday as the leaders of the world's most advanced economies gathered on the Cornish coast for the first time since the outbreak of global coronavirus pandemic.

 The gathered nations will pledge to donate 1 billion COVID vaccine doses, with the US providing about half of those shots.